Guests are awesome

 Would you like to join us on the podcast?
 We love having guests on, and we're always really nice to them.
 And they always have amazing RPG projects to tell us about!

-When we have a guest on, they join us for the entire episode, taking part in it almost as a guest host (so it helps to listen to an episode to familiarize yourself with the format).
-The second half of the podcast is then a chat with the guest about... well, them!
-Their work, their projects, their favourite colour.
+Just a warning: we don't do pure promotional interview shows.
+You need to engage with the format of the show.
+When we have a guest on, you join us for the entire episode, taking part in it almost as a guest host (so it helps to listen to an episode to familiarize yourself with the format).
+You'll chat about the weekly RPG news, play a game about the latest Kickstarters, and then the second half of the podcast is then a chat with the guest about... well, you!
+Your work, your projects, your favourite colour.
 It's not so much an interview as a chat.
 Here's the usual format: